Ntsekees/Nahaiwa/grammar/src/morphology/roles/other-roles.md

 ```
   ┌───────────────
   │ ◆ Ici̋ tacʰakóyu ñaʼáı tacʰaƛúrı.
-  │ ❖ ASR.SEN꞊√is_one  NTR-NTR-DEF:NTR-√dog  EAPCZ-√and
+  │ ❖ ASR.SEN꞊√is_one  NTR-NTR-DEF:NTR-√dog  DPCZ-√and
-  │   NTR-NTR-DEF:NTR-√cat
+  │   NTR-NTRᵢ-DEF:NTR-√cat
   │ ➥ Both the dog and the cat are one/single.
   └─
 ```
 ```
   ┌───────────────
   │ ◆ Ici̋ tacʰakóyu (ñaʼáı) hurú tacʰaƛúrı.
-  │ ❖ ASR.SEN꞊√is_one  NTR-NTRᵢ-DEF:NTR-√dog  (EAPCZ-√and)
+  │ ❖ ASR.SEN꞊√is_one  NTR-NTRᵢ-DEF:NTR-√dog  (DPCZ-√and)
   │   COO-√are_two NTR-NTRᵢ-DEF:NTR-√cat
   │ ➥ The dog is one, and the cats are two.
   └─